Driving to Orlando

 • Packing drinks and snacks will help cut down on frequent stops that can decrease gas mileage.

 • Drive at night when there is less traffic.
-The engine will run cooler and there will be less required stops.
+Overall, the engine will run cooler and there will be less required stops.

 • Avoid overloading the car.
 For every extra 100 pounds fuel economy is cut by about 2%.
 Depending on the length of stay, you may save money by taking less luggage and doing a few loads of laundry.
 Waiting to purchase or rent larger items such as food supplies, coolers or strollers after you arrive can help prevent overloading the car.
 Resist the urge to haul all of the kids’ toys.
 If you must bring large items and extras, avoid packing them on the roof.
 Using a luggage rack to haul a suitcase and cooler (and driving with cruise control set at 65 mph) caused a 21 percent loss in fuel economy according to tests done by Edmunds.com.